vaibhavkrsi/vaibhavkrsi/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning Dsa and sql.
-- 💬 Ask me about any Flutter UI.
+- 💬 Ask me about any Azure .
 - 📫 How to reach me: vaibhavrishisingh123@gmail.com .
 - 😄 Pronouns: He/Him.